pixpilot/scaffoldfy/docs/PROMPTS.md

 }
 ```

-In this example, the `tsConfigPath` prompt is only shown if `useTypeScript` is `true`.
+In these examples, the `tsConfigPath` prompt is only shown if `useTypeScript` is `true`.
 Prompts are evaluated in order, so later prompts can depend on earlier prompt values.

 ### 2. Password Prompt